Tourist Ticket Cusco | Guide to the Boleto Turístico

 6. Join Free-presenting ID, the birthplace of Cusco

-Students must submit original document force (I.D. of University, Pedagogical or Institute, etc.)
+Students must submit an original document (ID of the University, Pedagogical, or Institute, etc.)

 AN IMPORTANT RECOMMENDATION

 You should carry an identity document (I.D. or passport) and a tourist ticket.
-Students must take the I.D. document in which they purchased the tourist ticket.
+Students must take the ID document that they used to purchase the tourist ticket.

 THERE ARE three PARTIAL TOURIST CIRCUIT

-The partial tickets are valid for one day and visit some specific places.
+The partial tickets are valid for one day and allow access to specific places.

 • Cusco City Circuit 1 (Regional Historical Museum, Qoricancha Site Museum, Museum of the American Institute of Arts, Museum Inca Pachacuteq, Convent, Santa Catalina, Qosqo Native Art Center)